In Dorian’s wake, a shattered town haunted by its missing

 Late Friday, Prime Minister Hubert Minnis warned this nation of 400,000 that the death toll would “significantly increase.”

-“The loss of life we are experiencing is catastrophic and devastating,” Minnis said.
-“The grief we will bear as a country begins with the families who have lost loved ones.
-We will meet them in this time of sorrow with open arms and walk by their sides every step of the way.”

-There is a container in the back of Marsh Harbour Medical Centre that has piled up with bodies.
+There is a container in the back of Marsh Harbour Medical Center that has piled up with bodies.
 It fills the air around with the sick smell of rot.

 But perhaps more than anything, Marsh Harbour – and all the towns stricken by Dorian – are haunted by the missing and the unknown.

-Gracie Davis, a fisherman, last seen around the wood frame houses in Murphy Town.
-Pedro Simon Dean, a construction company owner and Lynette’s husband.
-Sheron Octavian, a waitress at the Abaco Club, whose close friend, Larisonor St. Lovin, has been seeking for days.
+Gracie Davis, a fisherman, last seen around the wood-frame houses in Murphy Town.
+Pedro Simon Dean, a construction company owner and Lynette Dean’s husband.
+Sheron Octavian, a waitress at the Abaco Club, whose close friend, Larisonor St. Lovin, has been seeking her for days.

 “Can’t know our pain,” St. Lovin said.
 “People lost.
 That no mean they’re dead.
 We can hope they just lost.”